-- Machine Learning: Classification, regression, feature engineering, propensity score matching, building ML pipelines.
+- Machine Learning: Classification, regression, feature engineering, propensity score matching, building high-volume ETL and machine learning pipelines.

 - Statistical Methods and Numerical Algorithms: Hypothesis testing, bootstrapping, Markov-Chain Monte Carlo, numerical optimization using local and global methods, numerical simulations, integration of differential equations, time series analysis.

 - Programming Languages:

 - Others: Lua, Matlab.
 Basic knowledge of Python, Fortran, Objective-C.

 - 2012 – Doctor of Philosophy (Astronomy & Astrophysics), University of California at Santa Cruz.
 Received Whitford Prize for highest achievement in research, coursework, and teaching.